 Can I order an event shirt?

-The design for the Limited Edition running shirt for the 18th edition of Maastrichts Mooiste is not yet known.
-The shirt will be announced as soon as possible.
+The design for the Limited Edition running shirt for the 19th edition of Maastrichts Mooiste is not yet known.
+View the design of the 18th edition here.

 Can I change my distance?